Gigaspaces/xap-docs/site/content/xap/12.3/admin/admin-service-grid-agent.markdown

 {{%tab "Web Management Console"%}}

-TBD
+You can stop a Grid Service Agent via the Web Management Console.

+1. In the Hosts view, click the **Action** icon for the Grid Service Agent that you want to stop.
+1. Click **Shutdown**.
+1. Click **Yes** in the confirmation message.
+The associated containers will shut down along with the Grid Service Agent.

 {{%/tab%}}

-{{%tab "GigaSpaces Management Console"%}}
+{{%tab "GigaSpaces Management Center"%}}

-TBD
+Refer to the [GigaSpaces Management Center](./gigaspaces-management-center.html) topics in the Administration section.

 {{%/tab%}}

 {{%tab "Administration API"%}}
-Refer to the [Admin API](../dev-java/administration-and-monitoring-overview.html) topics in the Developers Guide.
+Refer to the [Admin API](../dev-java/administration-and-monitoring-overview.html) topics in the Developer Guide.
 {{%/tab%}}

 {{% /tabs %}}